 3. What is kaizen? —Continuous operational improvements through a bottom-up, hands-on, participatory approach

 Kaizen, as described at the start of the chapter, refers to “improvement” or “continuous improvement,” and is also known as TPS.
 Kaizen originated from initiatives in Japan and was introduced to the United States in English by Imai (1986).
-There it was received with interest, and the Japanese word “kaizen” became a commonly-used term in Europe and the United States.
+There it was received with interest, and the Japanese word “kaizen” became a commonly used term in Europe and the United States.
 The interest generated by kaizen in the United States was attributable to the historical background of the era.
-The 1980s was an era of economic stagnation in the United States, and there was a sense of urgency: if US companies could not improve on Fordism, based on scientific management (Taylorism), which had been the dominant approach since the Second World War, then they would no longer be able to compete with Japanese companies.
+The 1980s was an era of economic stagnation in the United States, and there was a sense of urgency: if U.S. companies could not improve on Fordism, based on scientific management (Taylorism), which had been the dominant approach since the Second World War, then they would no longer be able to compete with Japanese companies.
 In this context, kaizen was introduced as the essence of “Japanese business management,” and adopted as a way to overcome Fordism.

-Kaizen has been variously defined within Japan and in the context of international development (Imai 1986, 2005; Ohno 1982; Ohno and Bodek 2019; Sonobe and Otsuka 2014; Hosono, Page, and Shimada 2020).
+Kaizen has been variously defined within Japan and in the context of international development (Ohno 1982; Imai 1986, 2005; Sonobe and Otsuka 2014; Ohno and Bodek 2019; Hosono, Page, and Shimada 2020).
 However, the concept of kaizen as “continuous operational improvements through a bottom-up, hands-on, participatory approach” is common to all these definitions.
 This concept is more easily understood in comparison to its opposite: the “top-down, specialist-led approach” in Figure 1, common in Europe and the United States, of which Fordism is a representative example.

 Fordism refers to a style of production introduced in the 1910s by the automobile maker Ford.
 Fordism arose from the management philosophy known as Taylorism.
-Its salient points include a top-down approach, with management decisions implemented by workers.
+Its salient points include a top-down approach, with management making decisions that are then implemented by workers.
 Fordism was first introduced in an era of intense industrial action by labor unions.
 Every time Ford’s skilled workers went on strike, the factory would cease production.
 Fordism was devised to enable factories to continue operation with even relatively unskilled labor, by reducing the dependence on skilled workers as much as possible.

 Specifically, work was decomposed into “simple, repetitive tasks” that even relatively unskilled workers could perform.
 This was accomplished in the following way.
-First, each process was “standardized.”
-In other words, it was codified as a simple task that anybody could perform.
+First, each process was “standardized,” or codified as a simple task that anybody could perform.
 Second, the time required and speed of each standardized task were measured.
 Third, a target time was set for each task.
 Ford was thus able to manage how many standardized tasks could be performed by each worker within a designated time.
 In this way, Fordism enabled factories to maintain efficient production by employing low-skilled labor, even when the company’s skilled workers went on strike.
 The top-down approach is a feature of Fordism, with workers perceived not so much as autonomous actors but rather as subservient to the orders of their superiors.
 This aspect is very different from the kaizen approach, as described below.

-Unlike in Fordism, workers in the kaizen approach are not units that can be replaced at will: rather, they are made to participate in running the workplace through quality control circles (QCC), raising their motivation.
-Constant, incremental improvements in work efficiency are achieved through a bottom-up approach to eliminating wastage (Hosono, Page, & Shimada 2020; Shimada and Sonobe 2018; Ihara 2016).
+Unlike in Fordism, workers in the kaizen approach are not units that can be replaced at will: rather, they participate in running the workplace through quality control circles (QCC), thereby raising their motivation.
+Constant, incremental improvements in work efficiency are achieved through a bottom-up approach to eliminating wastage (Ihara 2016; Shimada and Sonobe 2018; Hosono, Page, & Shimada 2020; ).